dachepally/aboutme/README.md

 ## About

-This repository is to tell about myself and it also includes my first web page.
+This repository is to tell about myself and it also includes Tools and Resources that I used to create my first web page.

 ## Recommended Tools